-This payment will be negotiated and settled between the landowner and or their agent and NIE Networks during the construction phase of the work.
+This will be paid on completion of the Option Agreement.
+Crop loss and This payment will be negotiated and settled between the landowner and or their agent and NIE Networks during disturbance the construction phase of the work.
 Best Practice Guidelines for access to lands is currently under development by network owners across Great Britain, including with input from NIE Networks.
 This Best Practice Guidance will be made available in due course.